- Ear Worm: The music is repetitive, but rather catchy.

 - Snark Bait: The fate of any MST3K target.

 - So Bad, It's Good: It's one of the few movies to appear on MST3K that seems watchable on its own.
 Even Crow admits it's really not as awful as the usual MSTed flick.
-It's hard to truly hate this movie simply because you get the impression that the cast and crew really wanted to make a decent flick, but just couldn't afford to.
+It's hard to hate this movie simply because you get the impression that the cast and crew really wanted to make a decent film, but just couldn't afford to.

 - This Is Your Premise on Drugs: It's like Indiana Jones, in Canada, on Valium.
 With a $29.50 budget.